-The ATMIOC_SETCONF ioctl() command configures the ATM-OC3c board.
-The new configuration takes effect when the board is next brought into the UP state.
+The ATMIOC_SETCONF ioctl() command configures the ATM-OC3c port.
+The new configuration takes effect when the port is next brought into the UP state.
 This command is available only to the superuser.

-'''

-ioctl (fd_atm, ATMIOC_SETCONF, &conf);
+Use the following format: ioctl (fd_atm, ATMIOC_SETCONF, & conf);

-'''